ANNE BAYEFSKY, Senior Editor

 SARAH WILLIG, Research Fellow

 Prior to working at Human Rights Voices, Sarah Willig was an associate at a New York law firm, where she worked on a variety of civil litigation and real estate matters.
 She previously clerked for the Honorable Lisa Chrystal, J.S.C., of the New Jersey Superior Court, Union Vicinage.
 She graduated magna cum laude from Benjamin N. Cardozo School of Law with a concentration in international law.
+While at Cardozo, she served as an Associate Editor of Cardozo Law Review and was a Dean's Distinguished Scholar.
 She is admitted to the New York and New Jersey State Bars.